TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 2/Revelation 2.21.md

 ---

-And I gave her time that she should repent; and she willeth not to repent of her fornication.
+I gave her time to repent, but she refuses to repent of her sexual immorality.